nus-cs2103/website-base/admin/tp-testing-fragment.md

 </tab>
 <tab header="PE (at **{{ version_final }}**)">

 * After you have been notified of the download location, download the zip file that bears your name.
+The password required to unzip it will be given to you at the start of the PE.

 </tab>
 </tabs>